Intel: Intel Core

 The Intel Core line originated from the original Core brand, with the release of the 32-bit Yonah CPU, Intel's first dual-core mobile (low-power) processor.
 Derived from the Pentium M, the processor family used an enhanced version of the P6 microarchitecture.
 Its successor, the Core 2 family, was released on July 27, 2006.
 This was based on the Intel Core microarchitecture, and was a 64-bit design.
 Instead of focusing on higher clock rates, the Core microarchitecture emphasized power efficiency and a return to lower clock speeds.
 It also provided more efficient decoding stages, execution units, caches, and buses, reducing the power consumption of Core 2-branded CPUs while increasing their processing capacity.

 In November 2008, Intel released the 1st-generation Core processors based on the Nehalem microarchitecture.
-Intel also introduced a new naming scheme, with the three variants now named Core i3, i5, and i7 (as well as i9 from 7th generation onwards).
-Unlike the previous naming scheme, these names no longer correspond to specific technical features.
+Intel also introduced a new naming scheme, with the three variants now named Core i3, i5, and i7 (as well as i9 from the 7th generation onwards).
+Unlike the previous naming scheme, these names no longer corresponded to specific technical features.
 It was succeeded by the Westmere microarchitecture in 2010, with a die shrink to 32 nm and included Intel HD Graphics.

 In 2011, Intel released the Sandy Bridge-based 2nd-generation Core processor family.
 This generation featured an 11% performance increase over Nehalem.
 It was succeeded by Ivy Bridge-based 3rd-generation Core, introduced at the 2012 Intel Developer Forum.
 Ivy Bridge featured a die shrink to 22 nm, and supported both DDR3 memory and DDR3L chips.